timvink/mkdocs-print-site-plugin/docs/how-to/cover_page.md

 ## Change the styling

-You'll likely also want to change the styling to your liking.
-You can add your own CSS file using the [extra_css](https://www.mkdocs.org/user-guide/configuration/#extra_css) option from MkDocs. `mkdocs-print-site-plugin` wraps the cover page in a `<section>` with id `print-site-cover-page`.
+You'll likely also want to change the styling of the cover page to your liking.
+You can add your own CSS file using the [extra_css](https://www.mkdocs.org/user-guide/configuration/#extra_css) option from MkDocs. `mkdocs-print-site-plugin` wraps the cover page in a `<section id="print-site-cover-page">`.
 You should use this in your CSS to ensure not affecting other pages.

 _Example_: